makovalab-psu/HalfDeep/example/README.md

 The 40th and 60th percentiles of depth are 10.4X and 17.0X.
 These are divided by two and reported as 5.2 and 8.5 and indicated by dashed blue lines.
-These two lines -- half 40th and half 60th -- form a band.
+These two lines &mdash; half 40th and half 60th &mdash; form a band.
 Points within that band are evidence of a half-depth interval.

 Ignoring the red area, visually we can see that most of the FAKE1 scaffold falls in or near the half-depth band.
 But there is an interval in the left half of the scaffold that appears to be full depth.

 HalfDeep attempts to automatically detect half-depth intervals.
 It shows these intervals in red.
 For this dataset it has incorrectly called all of the FAKE1